Best IoT Products and Services

 The biggest challenge behind IoT-based connected home idea remains solid.
 How to connect the growing number of different smart devices and create a unified infrastructure within one space?

 Apple HomeKit framework seems to solve this problem.
-Thanks to Home app and recently introduced Home Pod speaker expected to roll out to the market in 2018, a wide range of smart home devices finally get the language to communicate with each other.
+Thanks to Home app and recently rolled out Home Pod speaker, a wide range of smart home devices finally get the language to communicate with each other.
 While consumers get a unified solution to control and manage their smart homes.

 How did it get here?